notracking/hosts-blocklists/README.md

+# The NoTracking blocklist will be shutting down soon.
+Please read https://github.com/notracking/hosts-blocklists/issues/900 for more details.

 # No more ads, tracking and other virtual garbage
 The NoTracking blocklist is a DNS based filter list for blocking ads, malware, phising and other online garbage.